Started Skydiving: 1995

 Home DZ: Skydive City - Zephyrhills

-Hobbies: SCUBA diving, fishing, wake boarding, motorcycles, BASE, flying
+Hobbies: SCUBA diving, fishing, wake boarding, motorcycles, BASE, paragliding, speed flying, and aviation.

 Reserve Canopy: PDR 143/126